cysouw/diathesis/text/c09_adverbials.md

 d. ^* Ich habe das Taschentuch geniest.
 :::

 {#par:preverb-incompatability} Third, resultative adverbials cannot occur together with verb particles.
 This is not just a semantic incompatibility, but also a syntactic one.
-The resultative adverbials syntactically take the same place in the syntax as the verb particles.
+The resultative adverbials take the same place in the syntax as the verb particles.
 For example, dictionaries of German typically include resultative constructions as complex predicates, i.e. *totschießen* 'to kill by shooting' [@next a]^[Attested at https://www.dwds.de/wb/totschießen, accessed 8 September 2022.], parallel to verbs with particles like *abschießen* 'to shoot down' [@next b]^[Attested at https://www.dwds.de/wb/abschießen, accessed 8 September 2022].
 Trying to combine both resultative adverbials and verb particles is not possible [@next c].
 In contrast, with evaluatives [@next d] and depictives [@next e] there is no problem combining them with verb particles.

 ::: ex
 - Der Jäger hat den Wolf totgeschossen.